 The same principles apply once a student’s place is confirmed at St Catharine’s.
 If they have not yet declared a disability then we strongly encourage them to do this now.
 There are four main ways it can be done.

 - You should contact the University’s Disability Resource Centre (DRC).
-They may create a ‘Student Support Document’ which details the support you need, and if you give permission (which we advise you do!) this will be sent to the College and your subject department.
+They will probably create a ‘Student Support Document’ which details the support you need, and if you give permission (which we advise you do!) this will be sent to the College and your subject department.

 - All students are sent a link to the College’s online Freshers’ Questionnaire.
 This includes a section where incoming students state preferences for accommodation types and rent bands.
-If your disability means you need a particular type of room (en suite, or ground floor, for example), you should state this here.
+If your disability means you need a particular type of room (en suite, or ground floor, for example), then there is space for you to state this here.

-- You should e-mail the College Admissions Office (address in the right-hand column).
-Even before the DRC produces their advice, we can start thinking about who here might be able to help – we have a dedicated Tutor for Disabilities, the College Nurse, a Health and Safety Officer, and the porters often advise on fire safety.
-Once you are here, the staff of the Tutorial Office will also assist with arranging any special conditions you will eventually need for exams.
+- You should e-mail the College Admissions Office (address below).
+Even before the DRC produces their advice, we can start thinking about who here might be able to help – we have a dedicated Tutor for Disabilities, a College Nurse, a Health and Safety Officer, and the porters often advise on safety, as well.
+Once you are here, the staff of the Student Support Office (ground floor, C staircase) will also assist with arranging any special conditions you will eventually need for exams.

-- Once you are here, the college allocates all students a pastoral tutor.
-You will get the opportunity to inform them of your situation, and they will be a key person in helping you make the most of the College and the University
+- Once you are here, the college allocates all students a pastoral 'tutor'.
+Within a few days of arriving, you will get the opportunity to inform them of your situation, and they will be a key person in helping you make the most of the College and the University

 Of course, many students do not really know what help they will need until they start here, or whether they will need any help at all – so they often simply commence their academic and non-academic life here and ‘see how it goes’.
 This is absolutely fine, and indeed makes a great deal of sense, but we still encourage you to declare any disabilities or other factors as soon as possible, so timely support can be provided if it is ever needed.